Perfect M&M Cookies:

 CHILL THE DOUGH OR NOT Kathy and I differ here.
 She bakes her cookies straight off.
 I sometimes like to chill the dough for several hours or overnight or even for 24 or 48 hours if life takes unexpected turns: the cookie dough is easier to work with and extra flavor begins to develop too, especially for the longer chill times.
 The chilled dough can change the baking times.

 BAKE on BARE BAKING SHEETS For crispy cookies, spray a baking sheet with cooking spray (Kathy uses Pam, I use Baker’s Joy or coconut spray from Trader's Joy).
-Form balls a tad smaller than a golf ball (weighing about 15g) and arrange well apart on a baking sheet, just 12 cookies per sheet with a standard-size sheet; for consistency, use a small cookie scoop.
+Form balls a tad smaller than a golf ball (weighing about 15g) and arrange well apart on a baking sheet, just 12 cookies per sheet with a standard-size sheet; for consistency with or without a kitchen scale, use a small cookie scoop.

 ~ or ~ BAKE on PARCHMENT For chewy cookies, line baking sheets with parchment.
 With your hands or a small cookie scoop, form balls (smaller than a golf ball, weighing about 15 grams and arrange on a baking sheet, up to 15 cookies per sheet (these spread less).